 One of the challenges in applying evidence to policy is the gap between the timing of emerging policy issues and the life cycle of a research project.
 To bridge this gap, LDI will make LDI Policy Accelerator Grants available to qualifying researchers.
 The goal of this new form of small grant is to incentivize LDI experts to produce policy-relevant content—a descriptive data brief, an opinion piece, a perspective or viewpoint, prominent blog post, or testimony—in response to an issue of immediate concern to policymakers.

 We will give a $5,000 award for each successful proposal.
-No budget is necessary.
+No budget is necessary, and all submissions are online.

 Through this program, a partnership between our Health Policy team and each investigator, we will encourage Senior Fellows to lay claim to an area of fruitful research that is policy relevant by commenting, within three months of the award, on the perspectives relevant to the emerging issue.
 Early engagement may lead to downstream research projects and greater influence as a voice in a critical policy area.
 Our policy team will help edit and place your finished piece in a suitable venue.